Clemapfel/mousetrap/docs/04_widgets.md

 ---

+---

 ## Entry

-We've learned how to choose a widget allowing a boolean and discrete value to be shown/entered.
-We will now move on to inputting **text**, which is central to many desktop applications. \a{Entry} is the widget of choice for single-line text entry.
+Text entry is central to many application.
+Mousetrap offers two widgets that allow the user to type freely. \a{Entry} is the widget of choice for **single-line text entry**.

 `Entry` is an area that, when clicked, allows the user to type freely.
-This current text is stored in an internal text buffer.
-We can access or modify the buffers content with `Entry::get_text` and `Entry::set_text`, respectively. `set_text` fully overrides the buffer, losing any data contained therein.
+The currently displayed text is stored in an internal text buffer.
+We can access or modify the buffers content with `Entry::get_text` and `Entry::set_text`, respectively.

-While we could control the size of an `Entry` using size-hinting, a less manual way is `Entry::set_max_length`, which takes an integer representing the number of characters that the prompts should make space for.
+While we could control the size of an `Entry` using size-hinting, a better way is `Entry::set_max_length`, which takes an integer representing the number of characters that the prompts should make space for.
 For example, `entry.set_max_length(15)` will resize the entry such that it is wide enough to show 15 characters at the current font size.

-`Entry` supports "password mode", which is when each character typed is replaced with a dot or otherwise made unreadable.
-This is to prevent a third bad actor reading entered passwords on our users screen.
-We can enter this mode with `Entry::set_text_visible`, where `false` is password-mode and `true` is regular mode.
+`Entry` supports "password mode", which is when each character typed is replaced with a dot.
+This is to prevent a third party looking at a user screen and seeing what they typed.
+To enter password mode, we set `Entry::set_text_visible` to `false`.

 \image html entry_password_mode.png